imthefounder/dao-governance-platform/README.md

 - MANAGER_ROLE:
   - Responsibilities: Can manage the contract and call some special functions.
   - Functions: `setVotingPowerCap()`
 - EXCHANGER_ROLE: Exchanger role is the role that can exchange the governance token for the utility token.
+This role holds the utility token on behalf of the user on the web2 side.
   - Responsibilities: Can exchange the governance token for the utility token.
   - Functions: `exchange()`
 - MINTER_ROLE: The minter role is the role that can mint new tokens.